 Follow the instructions below to deploy a Jar service in a running WSO2 AS instance.

-- Log on to the product's Management Consolemanagement console and select Main -> Services -> Add -> Jar Service.
+- Log on to the product's Management Console and select Main -> Services -> Add -> Jar Service.

-- The "Add Jar Service" page appearsopens.
+- The "Add Jar Service" page appears.
 The "Artifact" and "Service Group Name" fields are mandatory.
 Others are optional.

 Specify the service archive details and click Next.

-If the above steps are successful, you will be shown all the classes in the .jar file/files that you uploaded in Step 1.
+If Step 1 is successful, you will be shown all the classes in the .jar file/files uploaded in Step 1.

 - Service Name: Name of the Web service created from the selected class.

 - Deployment Scope: There are four ways in which you can deploy a service.
 The scope of the service relates to the life cycle of the service instance.
 They are defined as follows.

 - Application - Service instance lifetime is equal to the server lifetime.
 Service class will be initialized only once for a running server.
 This is useful in developing stateful Web services.